Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Mummy.md

 aliases: ["Mummy"]
 ---
 # Mummy
 *Source: Monster Manual p.
-228. Available in the SRD and the Basic Rules.*
+228, Tasha's Cauldron of Everything.
+Available in the SRD and the Basic Rules.*

 Raised by dark funerary rituals, a mummy shambles from the shrouded stillness of a time-lost temple or tomb.
 Having been awoken from its rest, it punishes transgressors with the power of its unholy curse.